Breakfast Casserole

 Breakfast casserole in a baking dish.

-This version, brimming with savory sausage and tangy sharp cheddar, delivers robust flavor, a crispy golden top, and a creamy center.
-The recipe was given to me by one of my oldest and closest friends, Kelly Santoro, who got it from her friend Corey, who got it from his mother, who originally found it in an old spiral-bound church cookbook.
+This recipe has a wonderful backstory: it came to me from my dear friend Kelly Santoro, who got it from her friend Corey, who got it from his mother—who first discovered it in an old spiral-bound church cookbook.
 Such is the path of a great recipe!

-“I’ve made this recipe a few times now and it’s quickly become my family’s go-to holiday or special event breakfast.
+“It’s the perfect breakfast casserole.
+It’s quickly become my family’s go-to holiday or special event breakfast.
 So simple, so easy to prep, and so flavorful.”

 Scott

-What You’ll Need To Make Breakfast Casserole
+What You’ll Need To Make The Breakfast Casserole

 breakfast casserole ingredients

-• Sweet or spicy pork sausage: Acts as the main protein and flavor base of the casserole.
-Around the holidays, many grocery stores offer sausage in bulk style, eliminating the need to remove casings.
-If bulk sausage isn’t available, you can easily remove the meat from its casings by squeezing it out or snipping the casing with scissors and peeling it away.
+• Sweet or spicy pork sausage: During the holidays, many grocery stores offer sausage in bulk, eliminating the need to remove casings.
+Alternatively, you can easily remove the meat from its casings by squeezing it out or snipping the casing with scissors and peeling it away.
+Feel free to replace the pork sausage with chicken or turkey sausage for a lighter option; for a vegetarian version, try my spinach and cheese strata.

 • Yellow onion: Provides a subtle sweetness and depth of flavor.